sywhub/howellcards/README.md

+No Right reserved.
+All files are in public domain.
+Author claims no responsbility for using any of the files.

 # Howell Movement Cards and Scoring Spreadsheet

 Here we have the necessary document to conduct a Bridge Howell tournament for 6 to 14 pairs (3 to 7 tables).
 They are designed for the tournament director (TD) and/or organizer.